 Ensure your account comes with a debit card that you can use during activities or trips.
 These transactions are easier to track at the end of the year.

-Be prepared and make sure another troop volunteer has a debit card for the troop account in case the main card is lost.
+Be prepared and ensure another troop volunteer has a debit card for the troop account in case the main card is lost.

 Handle a lost troop debit card the same way you would a personal debit card: cancel it immediately.